 There is growing popularity around working with slab wood and making big, bold table tops with this material.
-That generally means dealing with imperfections that you will invariable find in the slab by filling wood cracks with epoxy.
+That generally means dealing with imperfections that you will invariably find in the slab by filling wood cracks with epoxy.

 Epoxy is a great material for filling voids because it provides an attractive surface that can be sanded flush with the surface of your project, and coated with the same finish that you put on your wood.
 Epoxy looks great in its “native form”, with its clear appearance, or some products have a nice amber tone.
 But some projects call for a different look; whether it’s a splash or color, or some other lustrous characteristic.
 Does this mean that you have to find something other than epoxy to create a special effect?
 No!